Madhuram89781/final-ecoglow/README.md

 - Never commit sensitive credentials to your repository
 - Use environment variables for all sensitive information
-- Ensure your JWT secret is strong and unique
+- Ensure your JWT secret is strong and unique# sample-ecoglow